oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - property_definitions: represents the optional map of one or more property definitions that provide the schema for the data type

-  - property_definitions may not be added to data types derived_from TOSCA primitive types.
+  - property_definitions are only allowed for complex type definitions and MAY NOT be added to custom data types derived_from TOSCA built-in types.

 - key_schema_definition: if the data type derives from the TOSCA map type (i.e existing_type_name is a map or derives from a map), it